mmusil25/conversation-helper/README.md

 ## Use Case

-The most common use case for this tool (at this stage) is for early-relationships conversations that are at risk of losing their energy.
+The most common use case for this tool is for getting-to-know-you conversations that are at risk of losing their energy.
 Take this Bumble BFF match for example.
 I asked a "How are You" type question and received a similar response.
 Often, I find that I will fail to reply to messages that lose my interest.
 The transformer adds the spontaneity needed to keep the conversation going.

 ![bumble](media/bumble.png)